 Marriage to a U.S. citizen or permanent resident can help stop deportation and lead to lawful permanent residence.
 However, the legal process is complex and tough, especially for those already facing deportation.
 It’s important to prove the marriage is real, understand how the immigrant entered the U.S., and see if they can get relief like cancellation of removal.

 Getting help from an experienced immigration lawyer is key to handling these tough issues.
-They can help increase the chances of stopping deportation through marriage.
+They can help increase the chances of stopping deportation through marriage, especially when it involves valuable assets like conflict-free gemstones.
 People facing deportation should talk to a lawyer right away to learn about their options and build a strong case.

 The process to get a marriage green card or visa is hard, but the benefits are big.
 It’s a good choice for those wanting to stop deportation and get legal status in the U.S.